MekhyW/CookieBaker-AI/README.md

 0) App receives input from client process, containing: chat configs, chat title, chat description, sender message (prompt), sender name, sender username, sender isadminprompt, and media [optional]
 1) Media tokenization layer extracts information from media [optional]
+2) Selection layer decides whether the incoming prompt is a command or a conversation message, and chooses between the command extraction layer and the response layer
-2) Command extraction layer extracts commands from natural conversation messages, considering list of available commands (and assembles json if any)
+3) Command extraction layer extracts commands from messages classified as command intents, considering list of available commands, then assembles json.
-3) Response layer uses main LLMs and previous outputs in the chain to generate response.
 It can also access web search tools and custom tools to retrieve chat and/or sender information
-4) Every layer contains error handling measures and can return error messages
+4) Conversation layer generates responses in natural language.
+It can also access web search tools and custom tools to retrieve chat and/or sender information
 5) Separate API routes for setting command dictionary and client metadata (as this only has to be done once)

 ### Media tokenization layer:

 - According to text input, prompt multimodal model to extract relevant information from input audios, images and videos
-- Audio is converted to text using a speech-to-text model
+- Audio is converted to text (Whisper)
-- Images are processed using CLIP and OCR
+- Images are processed with OCR and visual-text question answering models (PadddleOCR and LLaVA-Phi3-Mini)
 - Videos are separated into audio and first frame, then processed as audio and image
 - GIFs are processed as videos
-- Documents are NOT supported as it is not the focus of the application and could be exploited for DOS attacks
+- Documents are NOT supported for security reasons

+### Selection layer:

+- Decide if prompt contains commands or is conversation-only (fine-tuned TinyBERT)
+- If is is a command, pass it to the command extraction layer.
+If it is conversation-only, pass it to the response layer instead

 ### Command extraction layer:

-- Decide if prompt (+ media tokenization layer output if any) contains commands or is conversation-only, using the previously set list of available commands
+- Extract commands from the prompt, considering the list of available commands (TBD)
-- If it does contain command(s), parse enforcing json schema using available relevant information and dictionary of available commands with their respective arguments
+- Assemble json for command execution, with the necessary arguments, allowing access to tools for getting information from the web or user or chat if relevant
 - If a valid command was detected but information is clearly missing, this should be reported in the output of this layer as well

 ### Response layer:

-- Model chosen based on SFW boolean (and affected by chat language and context if available)
+- Model chosen based on SFW boolean (two fine-tuned Gemma2-2B)
-- Join everything and query fine-tuned model accordingly, allowing access to tools for getting information from the web or user or chat if relevant
+- Join prompt with media tokenization layer output if any, and query model accordingly, allowing access to tools for getting information from the web or user or chat if relevant
-- If classification layer returned a positive result, json for command(s) execution(s) will be added to the response
-- Response is stored in chat context and returned, including command execution json if any
+- Response is stored in chat context and returned
-- The client is responsible for reporting failure/success of command executions back to the user

 ## Installation